msgre/perfect-safe/README.md

 ![Perfect safe](https://raw.github.com/msgre/perfect-safe/master/img/trezor1.jpg)

-Project built with littleBits modules and LEGO.
 There is a simple lock mechanism connected to servo which holds door closed.
 When you set correct passcode with dimmer, the door will be opened and lights inside the safe will be turned on.
 After you close the door, lock mechanism secure safe again.

 Watch this presentation video: http://youtu.be/yedk1cwqeQw

 ![Inside the safe](https://raw.github.com/msgre/perfect-safe/master/img/vnitrek.jpg)

-Technically there is Arduino littleBits module with custom code.
+Technically there is Arduino littleBits module with [custom code](/msgre/perfect-safe/blob/master/perfect_safe.ino).

 ![littleBits scheme](https://raw.github.com/msgre/perfect-safe/master/img/zapojeni.JPG)